emhastings/emhastings.github.io/_costuming/green-bird.md

 ---

-I built this bodice for Barbarina in Carlo Gozzi's _The Green Bird_ as my first project working in the Costume Shop in 2013.
+I built this bodice in 2013 for Princess Barbarina in Knox's Repertory Term production of Carlo Gozzi's _The Green Bird_.
 It was designed by [Franzesca Mayer](http://www.franzesca.com/) for the production.
+This was my first project as an assistant in the Costume Shop.

 {% include gallery caption="Images 2-4 from the Knox Theatre website, linked below"%}